wp-plugins/gator-cache/readme.txt

 == Changelog ==

+= 1.33 =
+* Maintenance release
-= 1.32 =
+* Improved support for post comments and http caching = 1.32 =
 * Maintenance release for 1.31
 * Replace php short tags which may cause fatal errors on some php configurations